Coming soon–Ammoni-Kix Waste Lagoon Bacillus with added ammonia gas killers, reduces dairy costs, odors, waste handling.

 Since more than one species and strains are in the product they were selected to work well together and have different roles.
 Strength or potency is measured in colony forming units (CFUs).
 Bacillus multiplies quickly with binary growth initially that increases to exponential growth so it is more important to package the right strains than it is to have strength alone.
 BioKix LLc guarantees there is a minimum of 4 billion CFU per gram in its BioKix Dairy lagoon Bacillus and most methods that are used to count CFU will show higher counts.

-Ammoni-Kix Dairy Lagoon Bacillus Plus-New reduces dairy costs, odors, waste handling-New.
+Ammoni-Kix Dairy Lagoon Bacillus reduces dairy costs, odors, waste handling.

 Dairies that prosper and expand have better managed the four obstacles listed below.
 Those obstacles have become more technical and complicated and increasingly regulated by the Environmental Agency’s (EPA) 2008 Concentrated Animal Feeding Operations Rule.